m-tosch/Python-FPGA-Tools/README.md

 coverage html
 ```

-view the report by opening the index.html file inside the generated /htmlcov folder in a browser
+view the report by opening the index.html file inside the generated /htmlcov folder in a browser.

 To generate other report forms, see the [cmd line usage](https://coverage.readthedocs.io/en/coverage-5.1/cmd.html) for the `coverage` package